ray-project/ray/doc/source/redis-memory-management.rst

 ======================================

-Ray stores metadata associated with tasks and objects in one or more Redis servers, as described in :doc:`internals-overview`.
-Applications that are long-running or have high task/object generation rate could risk high memory pressure, potentially leading to out-of-memory (OOM) errors.
+Ray stores metadata associated with tasks and objects in one or more Redis servers, as described in `An Overview of the Internals
+<internals-overview.html>`_.
+Applications that are long-running or have high
+task/object generation rate could risk high memory pressure, potentially leading to out-of-memory (OOM) errors.

 Here, we describe an experimental feature that transparently flushes metadata entries out of Redis memory.